thepushkarp/JFF-Python-Scripts/README.md

 ### Add Logo to Images

 Adds logo to the lower-right corner of all the pngs, jpgs and jpegs in the directory.
+The size of logo is approximately 1/10 th of the size of the image and has a padding of 1/25 th to the right and bottom of the logo is added.

-_Useful to add logos to imagesto prove their originality, make them harder to copy, and add authorship._
+_Useful to add logos to images to prove their originality, make them harder to copy, and add authorship._

 #### Usage:

 ```py3